 In aggregate, Sanofi currently has a Value Score of A, putting it into the top 20% of all stocks we cover from this look.
 This makes Sanofi a solid choice for value investors, and some of its other key metrics make this pretty clear too.

-For example, the P/CF ratio for Sanofi came in at 8.3, which is lower than the industry average of 11.5.
-Clearly, Sanofi is a solid choice on the value front from multiple angles.
+For example, the PEG ratio for Sanofi is just 1.89, a level that is far lower than the industry average of 2.04.
+The PEG ratio is a modified PE ratio that takes into account the stock’s earnings growth rate.
+Clearly, SNY is a solid choice on the value front from multiple angles.

 What About the Stock Overall?

-Meanwhile, the company’s recent earnings estimates have been mixed.
-The current year has seen one estimate go lower in the past sixty days compared to one upward revision, while the next year estimate has seen one downward revision compared to no movement in the opposite direction in the same time period.
+Meanwhile, the company’s recent earnings estimates have been robust at best.
+The current year has seen three estimates go higher in the past sixty days compared to one lower, while the next year estimate has seen four up and none down in the same time period.

-This has had just a small impact on the consensus estimate though as the current year consensus estimate has inched up by 0.3% in the past two months, while the next year estimate has inched down by 0.3%.
+This has had just a small impact on the consensus estimate though as the current quarter consensus estimate has risen by 0.6% in the past two months, while the full year estimate has inched lower by 2%.
 You can see the consensus estimate trend and recent price action for the stock in the chart below:

 Sanofi Price and Consensus